 - A tag name cannot contain spaces and other illegal characters - the tag naming convention options can be found at Project Settings - Graphics and Tags.

 - You can locate the unit on a Graphics Window using the Find Tag command.
 The Access Window for the selected unit can also be opened.

 - You can change the tag name at anytime, (see Change Tag).

 Open a New Graphics Window

-To open a new Graphics window you may use any one of the following 3 commands:
+To open a new Graphics window, use one of the following commands:

-- Right click on 'Graphics' in the Explorer Window (If this is not already open, click on View - Explorer) and select 'New Graphics Window'; OR
+- Right click on 'Graphics' in the Explorer Window (if this is not already open, click on View - Explorer) and select 'New Graphics Window'.

 - With a project open, use one of the following commands: